DrVicki/intro-web-dev/HTML/HTML.md

 Did you notice a construction with angle brackets (< >)?
 These brackets are referred to as **HTML tags**, used to describe **elements** on a website.
 For example; buttons are created with a pair of ```<button></button>``` tags:

+Most tags come in pairs.
+The opening <button> tag tells the browser where the element begins.
+While the closing </button> tag specifies where it ends.
+Text between the <button> and </button> tags will be displayed on the button itself.
+- This text can vary.
+For example, we can write "Send" or "Sign up" and then place this button wherever it's needed.
+We can also make a "Let's go!" button and place it right here: